 The pros and cons of native coding

 The benefits of building native apps are all related to maximum flexibility and performance.
-All programmers know that using the lowest level programming languages give you the possibility to tweak the apps, customize them and optimize the code to the maximum level.
-This is possible because you are working almost directly with the hardware; there are no unnecessary layers of complexity in between your code and the device.
+All programmers know that using the lowest level programming languages gives you the possibility to tweak the apps, customize them and optimize the code to the maximum level.
+This is possible because you are working almost directly with the hardware; there are no unnecessary layers of complexity between your code and the device.

 The apps that rely heavily on 3D graphics and need to process a lot of data or make intensive use of the CPU are the best candidates for the native code approach.